rinkalaone/presentation-slides_udacity-project5/ReadMe.md

 ### This is the GitHub repository for the "Explanatory Analysis" Report of the 5th Project of the "Data Analyst Nanodegree Program" (the Github repository of the entire Project is here: )<br><br> The Presentation is available as a GitHub Page here:<br><br> https://rinkalaone.github.io/presentation-slides_udacity-project5/ <br>

 #### <ins>How to navigate:</ins>
-#### If "sub-slides" follow the current slide (the "down" arrow at the right bottom is black colored), you can click on the down arrow, or press the "down" key to access them.<br>Otherwise, click on the "right" arrow, or press the "right" key, to access the next slide.
+#### First access the sub-slides of the current slide, as long as there are any, by clicking the down-arrow or pressing the down-key.<br>Then, or otherwise, move on to the next slide, by clicking on the right-arrow, or pressing the right-key.